DNSCond/Datetime-local/Readme.md

 npm install datetime_global
 ```

+## why use this over Temporal?

+uhh, DONT. this package is just me trying to have the simpler interface leveraging the advanced capabilities of
+Temporal.

+if you want `Date` but with timezone support then sure. use this library. but if you want Temporal then just navigate Temporal

 ## `Datetime_local` construction

 to create a `Datetime_local` use `Datetime_local()` or `new Datetime_local()` whichever way you prefer. when taking a